sabtain93/RB_109/Local_variable_scope.md

 # `puts num` disregards the outer scope `num` and uses the block paramter which represents the elements of the Integer array
 ```
+As in this case above a local variable was initalized in the outer scope with same name as the block parameter this is called variable shadowing and this prevents access of the outer scope local varibale inside the block.
+The block parameter shadows the outer scope local variable.
 variable shadowing also prevent from making changes to the outer scope variable `num` in the inner scope.

 ## Local varibale scope w.r.t method definition